Chat & RAG

 Built for the people who already know what is broken.

 I would rather lose a deal than take on a project that is not a fit.
-Honest fit signals below so you can self-qualify before booking a call.
+Honest fit signals below so you can decide before we even get on a call.

-Service businesses with internal SOPs that nobody can remember the location of
+Service businesses with internal procedures nobody can find when they need them.

-Teams sitting on a Notion or Confluence wiki that nobody actually reads
+Teams sitting on a Notion or Confluence wiki nobody actually reads.

 Not a fit if

-Use cases that require live database lookups instead of doc retrieval (use Operations Autopilot)
+Use cases that need live database lookups instead of doc retrieval — Operations Autopilot fits better.

 What is in the box?

-Embedding pipeline that ingests your docs, tickets, code, and PDFs and stays in sync
+A document indexing pipeline that ingests your docs, tickets, and PDFs

-Embed code for your site, a Slack bot, or a standalone widget (your choice)
+Embed code for your site, a Slack bot, or a standalone widget — your pick

-Admin dashboard: what was asked, what was answered, what got flagged, what needs new docs
+An admin dashboard: what got asked, what got answered, what got flagged

 How does the build actually run?

 I do not disappear and surface with a demo.
-You see daily progress.
+You see progress every day.
 You sign off at each phase.
 If something is wrong, we catch it before it ships.

-I review your existing documentation.
-Identify gaps.
-Flag which docs are out of date.
-You get a written "knowledge health" report before we build anything.
+I look at your existing documentation.
+I flag what is out of date.
+You get a written health report before we build anything.

-Documents chunked, embedded, indexed.
-Initial chatbot stood up.
-You ask it real questions, push back on bad answers, we tune retrieval.
+Your documents get indexed.
+A working chatbot goes live in staging.
+You ask it real questions, push back on bad answers, we tune.

-Embed code or Slack bot deployed to a subset of users.
+Embedded for a subset of users.
 Real questions.
 Real escalations.
-We tune confidence thresholds based on actual data.
+We tune the confidence threshold based on actual data.

-Chatbot live for everyone.
+Live for everyone.
 I monitor and tune for 30 days.
-You get a dashboard and a runbook so your team can add new docs without my involvement.
+You get a dashboard and a guide so your team can add new documents without my involvement.

 Real client.
 Real outcome.